AliyasAhmed/React-JS/UseContext.md

 **What is `useContext`?**

 The `useContext` hook in React is used to access the value provided by a context.
 Context is a way to pass data through the component tree without having to pass props down manually at every level.
+In short we can use it again and again in every jsx file without using props to call it. we just need to make one file with createcontext then export it.

 ### Step-by-Step Explanation
 ### First we need to make a folder with anyname and make a `js` file in which we do this =>